• DE

 It’s a similar state of affairs with composers: the top 20 most frequently performed contemporary works in 2019 were all written by men.
 In 2022, nine women made it on the list.

 In the world of pop music the situation is completely different.
 Here, women are at the forefront and they show everybody how it’s done.
-As Beyoncé proclaims, “Who runs the world?
+As Beyoncé proclaims, “Who run the world?
 Girls!”

 Today the biggest pop stars in the world are women.
 Beyoncé, of course, and above all Taylor Swift, Adele, Rihanna, Miley Cyrus.
 They don’t just inspire the masses musically with their songs; they also influence politics and society.
 Taylor Swift supported Joe Biden in the 2020 US election.
 And despite – or because of – the resulting furious reaction from the Trump camp, she has become even more popular and influential since then.
-Four years later, in September 2024, she takes stand for Kamala Harris.
 Beyoncé is considered an icon of feminism and uses her influence to make Black culture visible and empower Black women.
 And she can make a difference.

 She smashed windows with the suffragettes and argued with Johannes Brahms because he didn’t think much of women composers: we’re talking about Ethel Smyth (1858–1944), of course.
 This British woman began her musical career with a hunger strike.
 It was the only way she was able to persuade her family to allow her to study composition in Leipzig from 1877.
 She composed choral works, symphonies, chamber music and operas.
 Her best-known work March of the Women (“Shout, shout, up with your song!”) became the anthem of the early English women’s rights movement.
 The choral setting (easy level of difficulty) can be found in Choral Music Composed by Women.
 Probably the most famous performance of this piece took place in 1912 in Holloway women’s prison in London, when it was sung by imprisoned women’s rights activists.
 The English conductor Thomas Beecham reports how the women sang in the prison yard while Smyth beat time with a toothbrush from her cell window.